Sm Head 05

 Major Chinese herbs

+In traditional Chinese medicine a famous herb that treats heat-toxin is Jin Yin Hua (Lonicera japonica).
+The translation of the herb is “gold-silver flower”.
+Jin Yin Hua is known to address “wind-heat”, “summer-heat” and “damp-heat” conditions(1) and has been scientifically proven that it possesses antiviral and antibacterial properties(1)(2).
 Dandelion – Pu Gong Ying (Taraxacum mongolicum) is a cold and bitter herb that in the West is largely used for detoxification of the Liver.
 In Chinese medicine this herb also enters the Liver.
-It dissipates sores and abscesses that are hard and firm, and is especially beneficial for breast abscesses; it also promotes lactation, when there is lack of breast milk due to heat(1) (when you cut the stem of the herb it leaks white milk-like fluid).
+It dissipates sores and breast abscesses (the Liver meridian passes through the breast); it also promotes lactation, when there is lack of breast milk, parched due to heat(1) (when you cut the stem of the herb it leaks white milk-like fluid).
+Research has found that it is beneficial for mastitis and breast cancer(2).

-Most of the herbs that clear heat-toxin and reduce sores, carbuncles and abscesses are beautiful flowers, leaves or vines with beautiful names.
+Most of the herbs that clear heat-toxin and reduce sores, carbuncles and abscesses are flowers, leaves or vines with beautiful names.
 Maybe the only herb to treat heat-toxin with not that flattering name is Yu Xing Cao (Houttuynia cordata) – “fishy-smelling herb”.
-It enters the Lung and benefits cough due to Lung heat with thick yellow phlegm.
+It enters the Lung and benefits abcesses and sores.
+Bai Hua She She Cao (Heydyotis diffusa) - “white-patterned snake’s tongue herb” - strongly relieves fire toxicity and reduces abscesses.
+It is also an herb that caught the attention of some cancer researchers with its ability to increase phagocytosis(1) with some practitioners using it in the treatment of cancer

 Healing foods